 Make a Kit for Pets

 Just as humans require essential items to survive, so do pets.
 Emergencies can require responding at a moment's notice and it is critical to have a kit ready for your pet in these situations.
 Keep a container that is easy to grab-and-go with at least three days of survival items for your animal.
+Also remember that different pets require different items.
 Your pet's kit should include:

 - Folding bowls

 - Pet identification and current photos of your pet for use in the event that he or she is lost

 - Keep medical records and behavior problems in waterproof containers